-- SQL Injection Vulnerability Detection: We used Hampi in a static analysis tool [37] for identifying SQL injection vulnerabilities.
-We applied the analysis tool to 6 PHP Web applications (total lines of code: 339,750).
-Hampi solved all constraints generated by the analysis, and solved 99.7% of those constraints in less than 1 second per constraint.
-All solutions found by Hampi for these constraints were less than 5 characters long.
-These experiments on real applications bolster our claim that fixed-sizing the string constraints is not a handicap. - SQL Injection Attack Generation: We used Hampi in Ardilla, a dynamic analysis tool for creating SQL injection attacks [24].
-We applied Ardilla to 5 PHP Web applications (total lines of code: 14,941).
-Hampi successfully replaced a custommade attack generator and constructed all 23 known attacks on those applications. - Input Generation for Systematic Testing: We used Hampi in Klee [5], a systematic-testing tool for C programs.
-We applied Klee to 3 programs with structured input formats (total executable lines of code: 4,100).
-We used Hampi to generate constraints that specify legal inputs to these programs.
-Hampi's constraints eliminated all illegal inputs, improved the line-coverage by up to 2× (up to 5× in parser code), and discovered 3 new error-revealing inputs. - Comparison with CFGAnalyzer: We compared HAMPI's performance to CFGAnalyzer, a solver for bounded versions of decision problems on context-free grammars [1].
-HAMPI was, on average, 6.8 times faster than CFGAnalyzer on 100 grammar-intersection problems.
+- SQL Injection Vulnerability Detection: We applied the static analysis tool [39] to 6 PHP Web applications (total lines of code: 339,750).
+HAMPI solved all constraints generated by the analysis, and solved 99.7% of those constraints in less than 1 second per constraint.
+All solutions found by HAMPI for these constraints were less than 5 characters long.
+These experiments on real applications bolster our claim that bounding the string constraints is not a handicap. - SQL Injection Attack Generation: We applied Ardilla [25] to 5 PHP Web applications (total lines of code: 14,941).
+HAMPI successfully replaced a custom-made attack generator and constructed all 23 known attacks on those applications. - Input Generation for Systematic Testing: We used Klee [6] on 3 C programs with structured input formats (total executable lines of code: 4,100).
+We used HAMPI to generate constraints that specify legal inputs to these programs.
+HAMPI's constraints eliminated all illegal inputs, improved the line-coverage by up to $2 \times$ (up to $5 \times$ in parser code), and discovered 3 new bug-revealing inputs. - Comparison with CFGAnalyzer: HAMPI is, on average, 6.8 times faster than CFGAnalyzer [1] on 100 grammar intersection problems.
+Furthermore, HAMPI's speedup increased with the problem size.